 Natural latex rubber is a natural and biodegradable product that comes from the Rubber tree.
 Many household paints are labelled as 'latex paints', but in fact most contain no latex at all, but a synthetic variation.
 They are usually made from a combination of vinyl acetate and acrylates, that are not biodegradable.

-If you would rather not use plastic based paints and inks at all, there are other possibilities.
+If you would rather not use plastic based art paints and inks at all, there are other possibilities for these too.

 WATERCOLOUR PAINTS are a mixture of pigment and gum Arabic.
 Additives like glycerin, ox gall and honey are also used.